sahib/brig/docs/quickstart.rst

 4. Mounting
 -----------

 For daily use and for use with other tools you might prefer a folder that contains the file you gave to ``brig``.
-This can be done via the builtin FUSE layer.
+This can be done via the built-in FUSE layer.

 .. raw:: html